chrishayesmu/XCOM-LW-CommunityEdition/README.md

 The steps for building LWCE are quite similar to the setup for the stub files.

-1. Create a symlink in `UDK_PATH/Development/Src` which points to the LWCE source code (`LWCE_DIR/Src`).
+1. Create a symlink in `UDK_PATH/Development/Src` which points to the LWCE source code (`LWCE_DIR/LWCE_Core/Src`).
 2. Modify `UDK_PATH/UDKGame/Config/DefaultEngine.ini` and add the line `+EditPackages=XComLongWarCommunityEdition` to the end of the `EditPackages` block from before.
 (It must be at the end!)
+3. Repeat these steps for each mod folder located in `LWCE_DIR/LWCE_BundledMods`.
-3. Build using `UDK_PATH/Binaries/Win32/UDK.exe make` and verify that the build succeeds.
+4. Build using `UDK_PATH/Binaries/Win32/UDK.exe make` and verify that the build succeeds.

 If the build succeeds then you should be good to go as far as building LWCE locally.

 ### Running the LWCE code in game

 > :warning: Before following these steps, make sure you have XCOM: Enemy Within installed, with [Long War 1.0](https://www.nexusmods.com/xcom/mods/88/) installed on top.
 We're using bytecode modification to inject LWCE, so any differences in your environment could cause it to fail.
-Leaving other small mods installed should be fine, but if you have another Long War version, or a similarly large mod installed, things are likely to break.
+Leaving other small mods installed might be fine, but if you have another Long War version, or you have a similarly large mod installed, things are likely to break.

 Now that you've built LWCE, connecting it to the game is straightforward.
+We're going to start by using the same installation process that players use.
+This will apply binary patches to `XComEW.exe` that are annoying to apply by hand, as well as a few other changes.
+Head over to [Releases](https://github.com/chrishayesmu/XCOM-LW-CommunityEdition/releases) and grab the most recent release, then install it.

-You will need to have PatcherGUI available, which is part of [UPKUtils](https://www.nexusmods.com/xcom/mods/448).
-You will also need to know the directory that XCOM is installed in, such as `D:\SteamLibrary\steamapps\common\XCom-Enemy-Unknown`.
+Now you're running LWCE, but it's the same version as everyone else - it isn't your locally built version.
+Let's change that.
+You will need to know the directory that XCOM is installed in, such as `C:\Program Files (x86)\Steam\steamapps\common\XCom-Enemy-Unknown`.
 This will be referred to as `XCOM_PATH`.

+The steps below will instruct you to create symbolic links for many files.
+Those files will already exist under `XCOM_PATH` due to running the installer.
+Any time you're making a symlink, make sure to go delete the existing file in `XCOM_PATH` first.
+By using a symlink, each time you build LWCE, the latest version will be picked up by the game automatically.
+If you're only changing `.ini` files, you won't even need to build.

+### Setting up LWCE Core

 1. Navigate to `UDK_PATH/UDKGame/Script`.
 If you built LWCE successfully, you should see the file `XComLongWarCommunityEdition.u` there.
 2. Also navigate to `XCOM_PATH/XEW/XComGame/CookedPCConsole`.
 This is where `.upk` and `.u` files are stored for XCOM: Enemy Within.
 Make sure your path includes `XEW`, otherwise it is for XCOM: Enemy Unknown.